Providing critical operational climate data that is used in developing current and extended weather forecasts.

-- The project presented status of U.S. instruments at EUMETSAT Polar System (EPS) Day at EUMETSAT Headquarters in Darmstadt DE on 31 January 2018.
+- The project presented status of U.S. instruments at EUMETSAT Polar System (EPS) Day at EUMETSAT Headquarters in Darmstadt DE - January 31, 2018.

-- Launch site survey was held in Kourou, French Guiana at the Guiana Space Centre (CSG) on February 5-9, 2018.
+- Launch site survey was held in Kourou, French Guiana at the Guiana Space Centre (CSG) - February 5-9, 2018.

 - MetOp-C System Functional Testing (SFT) was completed at Airbus in Toulouse FR from February 20 - March 7, 2018.

-- MetOp-C Flight Acceptance Review (FAR) Kickoff Meeting was hosted by ESA near European Space Research and Technology Centre (ESTEC) in Noordwijk, South Holland, in the western Netherlands on March 15, 2018.
+- MetOp-C Flight Acceptance Review (FAR) Kickoff Meeting was hosted by ESA near European Space Research and Technology Centre (ESTEC) in Noordwijk, South Holland, in the western Netherlands - March 15, 2018.

-- Metop-C Satellite Systems Verification Testing (SSVT-6) was conducted in a joint test operated out of EUMETSAT Headquarters in Darmstadt DE and Airbus in Toulouse FR on April 24-27, 2018.
+- Metop-C Satellite Systems Verification Testing (SSVT-6) was conducted in a joint test operated out of EUMETSAT Headquarters in Darmstadt DE and Airbus in Toulouse FR - April 24-27, 2018.

-- MetOp-C Environmental testing was completed in late December 2017.
+- MetOp-C Environmental testing was completed - late December 2017.

-- MetOp-C Radio Frequency (RF) testing was successfully conducted in September 2017 at Airbus - Toulouse FR.
-All US instrument performance was nominal
+- MetOp-C Radio Frequency (RF) testing was successfully conducted at Airbus - Toulouse FR.
+All US instrument performance was nominal - September 2017

 - The MetOp-C Payload Module (PLM) completed thermal vacuum testing.
 All US instrument performance was nominal - April 2017